75% off

 Payroll

 Micro-businesses are in a unique position regarding cloud payroll software.
-You may have a few employees which requires you to perform payroll functions and pay required payroll taxes.
-But you may not have enough employees to warrant a large-scale payroll system or reporting system.
-Your micro-business is better-suited to a flexible system that doesn’t require a lot of setup.
-As your business grows, having a larger infrastructure becomes more important, but it’s hard to justify a large-scale implementation for a minimal need.
+You may have a few employees which require you to perform payroll functions and pay required payroll taxes.
+However, you may not have enough employees to warrant a large-scale payroll system or reporting system.
+Your micro-business is better suited to a flexible system that doesn’t require a lot of setup.
+As your business grows, having a larger infrastructure becomes more important – but it’s hard to justify a large-scale implementation for a minimal need.

 Cost-cutting while maximising revenue